renatovanderlei/dataskills_example/README.md

 2 - How the taxonomic composition (i.e., set of species) change between habitats?

 I use three datasets to answer the questions.

+* You just need to download de HTML file and double-click it.